Zipcoder/reveal-slides.tcuk-light/md/big_data/intro-to-sql.md

 ### Schemas and Tables

 Lets say we are designing a database for our backend developers.
-They are creating an app for teachers to keep track of their student's assignments.
-We'll also wanna keep meta data on the teachers.
+They are creating an app for teachers to keep track of their students' assignments.
+We'll also want to keep metadata on the teachers.
 Their application has Students, Teachers, Labs, and Submissions.
-Let's try to go through designing this database
+Let's try to go through designing this database.

 First we'll need to make a schema.
-To do this we can run the following script
+To do this we can run the following script:

 ```
 CREATE SCHEMA zipcode